John A. Brady, Ph.D.

 Raymond W. Smith, Chairman and CEO, Bell Atlantic, Verizon, and currently Chairman of Rothschild Inc. and N.M.
 Rothschild & Sons Canada Limited.

-John wasn't your typical consultant; He didn’t have preconceived notions or faulty assumptions about our situation.
-Despite his credentials and experience, he didn't pontificate about how we should run our business, or propose generic solutions.
-Instead, he approached us with an intense curiosity about what made NYNEX ‘tick,’ reminiscent of the T.V. detective Colombo.
-Our people responded to Brady's calm assurance and openly shared their ideas about improving our company.
+John wasn't your typical consultant; He didn’t come in with any preconceived notions or faulty assumptions about our situation, and despite his matchless reputation, he didn't pontificate about how we should run our business.
+Instead, his intense curiosity about what made NYNEX ‘tick’ reminded me of Colombo, the T.V. detective.
+John's steady hand and calm assurance put us at ease, and his confidence gave us the sense that our goal to transform the company would succeed.

-It was clear that Dr. Brady was a seasoned pro who had paid his dues in the corporate trenches and knew the realities of corporate politics.
-From the get-go, he told us there were no shortcuts or 'quick fixes' and that the transformation of NYNEX was a long-term process that would take every ounce of our energy, patience, and perseverance.
-John was candid and upfront about the sacrifice and hard work needed by our senior executive team to turn our company around.
-To make his point crystal clear, he admonished us that it that would be tougher than 'turning a whale in a bathtub.'
+It was clear that Brady was a seasoned pro who knew the realities of corporate politics and had paid his dues in the corporate trenches.
+From the get-go, he told us there were no shortcuts or 'quick fixes' and that the transformation of NYNEX was a long-term process.
+He was forthright about the extraordinary amount of stress, energy, patience, and perseverance I would need to lead the change.
+John looked the senior team squarely in the eye, and to make his point crystal clear; he admonished us that the sacrifices we had to make would be tougher than 'turning a whale in a bathtub.'
+In hindsight, I think he understated the challenge.

 Brady was a good match for our hard-nosed, rough-and-tumble, northeast business culture.
-It sounds simple, but we had two major sub-cultures including the New York City style versus the Boston style (think New York Yankees versus the Boston Red Sox).
-He was legendary in NYNEX management circles for his ability to coach the diverse members of my senior team, some of which were reluctant participants.
-He had a gift for dealing with acrimonious and skeptical executives, and the end result was a fully engaged, committed and aligned senior team ready to start turning the NYNEX whale.
+We had two very different, competing sub-cultures; New York versus New England (i.e., New York Yankees vs. Boston Red Sox).
+He became legendary in NYNEX management circles for his gift of coaching the diverse members of my senior team and dealing with acrimonious and skeptical executives.
+The result was a fully engaged, committed and aligned management team ready to start turning the NYNEX whale.

-On a personal level, I consider the Winning Ways process the most rewarding and challenging achievement of my business career.
-The New York Public Service Commission lauded our quick turnaround and our renewed commitment to high ethical standards, quality, and customer service.
-I was proud of our employees and the Winning Ways' success story, so we made the centerpiece of our Annual Report as follows:
+On a personal level, I consider John Brady's wisdom, coaching, and the Winning Ways process to be the most rewarding and challenging achievement of my business career.
+The results were dramatic and lasting, and the New York Public Service Commission lauded our quick turnaround and our renewed commitment to high ethical standards, quality, and customer service.
+I was proud of our employees and our success story, so we made the centerpiece of our Annual Report as follows:

 "For employees, NYNEX is becoming a new kind of company with completely new ways of getting the job done.
 Our corporate culture, embodied in a set of principles we call NYNEX Winning Ways, gives all of our people a stake in building and acting on our foundation of core values: Quality, Ethics and Caring for the Individual."

 We could not have turned the company around without John's steady hand and perseverance.
-He never quit and we successfully 'turned the NYNEX whale in a bathtub' together — just as he promised!
+We successfully work as a team and 'turned the NYNEX whale in a bathtub' — just as he promised!

 One can always tell if a program like NYNEX Winning Ways has staying power if it survives a senior leadership transition.
 I had worked for the telephone company for over thirty years and saw many corporate programs that were 'one-hit wonders' — NYNEX Winning Ways was not one of them!